jayeshmepani/laravel-gemini-translator/README.md

 **API Key Issues:**
 -   Ensure your `GEMINI_API_KEY` is set correctly in your `.env` file.
 -   Verify your API key is active and has sufficient quota.

+**Rate Limiting Issues:**
+-   The free tier of Gemini 2.0 Flash-Lite has limits of 30 RPM and 1,500 requests per day.
+-   If you encounter rate limiting errors, try reducing the `--chunk-size` to send fewer keys per request.
+-   Increase `--retry-delay` to add more time between retries.
+-   For large projects, consider processing translations in multiple sessions to stay within daily limits.

 **Performance Issues:**
 -   Use the `--driver=fork` option for the fastest processing.
 This requires the `pcntl` PHP extension to be installed and enabled.